StegSchreck/HistoricMarketPriceDownloader/README.md

 ## Preconditions
+1. Create an account on [ariva.de](https://www.ariva.de/) and use these credentials when executing the script.
 1. Make sure you have Python3, Firefox and Xvfb installed on your system.
 This project is designed to run on Linux.
 1. Checkout the project
     `git clone https://github.com/StegSchreck/HistoricMarketPriceDownloader.git && cd HistoricMarketPriceDownloader`